cagross/react-specials/README.md

 - meat type is poultry.
 - unit price less than or equal to $7.00 per pound.

-The email will be sent only if this week's specials contain an item that meets your criteria (e.g. poultry sold for less than $7.00/lb).
-If no items meet that criteria, no email will be sent.

 If you receive this email, the manual test of the notify component has passed :-)

 #### Finally, (if desired) configure the notify system to run automatically.
 To do so, carry out the following steps: